 I love Zora Neale Hurston.
 She wrote Their Eyes Were Watching God, which is one of my favorite books of all time.
-It’s about a mixed-race Black woman named Janie living in the South during the early 20th century, and how she discovers love and what it means to be a Black woman in this world.
+It’s about a mixed-race Black-identifying woman named Janie living in the South during the early 20th century, and how she discovers love and what it means to be a Black woman in this world.
 I held on to that book so fiercely; to me, it didn’t matter that Janie was a woman, something about her journey of self-discovery and finding love in herself gave me hope for my future when I didn’t have any.

 When the book came out, many of Hurston’s peers in the Harlem Renaissance hated it.
 These critics were mostly Black men, like Richard Wright (known for his book, Native Son) and Ralph Ellison (known for his book, Invisible Man).
 Essentially, the critique went like this: yeah, Hurston can write, but what the fuck was she thinking when she wrote this?
 She should be writing “serious” work, stuff with real gravity and drama, not based off of caricatures of Black people just for the “white gaze.”